rodrigorom2105/rodrigorom2105/README.md

 # Hi, I'm Rodrigo 👋

 ## 🚀 About Me
-Computer Science College Student with 5 years of experience in Software Development.
+Computer Science college student with 5 years of experience in Software Development.
 Passionate about Full Stack Development and Data Science, and committed to building reliable and complete solutions.
 Currently in second year of university.

 ## 🛠️ Technical Skills